LikeMoneySecretly/SqueakyChat/README.md

 # SqueakyChat
-An efficient chat plugin that prevents swearing.
+An efficient Bukkit plugin for that prevents swearing.